PolymathNetwork/polymath.js-deprecated/README.md

 If you want to use testrpc for faster testing with the polymath contracts, you will have to clone this github repo in order to properly migrate the contracts to your testrpc.
 Once you clone this repo, you can run the following steps to get the contracts migrated to the testrpc:

 - `yarn install` to install the npm modules
-- `yarn testrpc` (keep this terminal running. this command is a custom npm script to set up an easier dev environemnt, see the package.json for more details on the ganache cli call)
+- `yarn testrpc` (keep this terminal running.
+This command is a custom npm script to set up an easier dev environment, see the package.json for more details on the ganache cli custom npm script)

 In a new terminal
 - `yarn compile` to compile the contracts and create truffle artifacts (ensure the testrpc stuff will still work)